hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

 |-----------|-------------|----------|
 | `statusId` | The status ID of the shipment.
 To send ready to pickup email, shipment must be packed | Yes |
 | `shipmentTypeID` | The ID of the shipment type | Yes |

-### Step 2: Invoke `sendReadyToPickupItemNotification` service

-After updating the shipment to packed status, the `updateShipment` service calls the `sendReadyToPickupItemNotification` service.

 ### Step 3: Customize Email Notification